22 Long Rectangular Living Room Layout Ideas For 2026

 Centered Sofa Balance

 You can benefit from seating that stops hugging the walls.
-When you pull chairs into the center, you create a second seating pocket and break the room into zones.
+When you pull chairs [Check on Amazon] into the center, you create a second seating pocket and break the room into zones.

 You can keep the coffee table heavy to anchor the setup, and let built-ins handle storage so your floor plan stays open and flexible.